-The federal government spends trillions every year through contracts, grants, loans, and assistance.
-In response to the pandemic, spending has been higher than ever, and Congress is on course to appropriate trillions more toward infrastructure spending.
-But tracking all of that spending is far more difficult than it should be because the reporting system for federal awards is broken.
-We are unable to reliably answer key questions about the spending.
-What was it used for?
+Every year, the federal government spends trillions of dollars in contracts, grants, loans, and assistance, with even more money being spent through major efforts such as the recent pandemic relief programs and the ongoing infrastructure projects.
+As important as it is for the money to reach the American public, it is equally important to effectively track where the money is going.
+But tracking federal spending is far more difficult than it should be because the reporting system for federal awards is broken.
+We are unable to reliably answer key questions about the spending: What was it used for?
 Were communities or businesses missed?
 How many jobs did it support?
 Where did it all go?

-We have data collection that doesn’t work for key fields, data gaps that leave us without vital points of information, and whole categories of assistance that we don’t include in the system.
+The current reporting system suffers from significant flaws, including data gaps, incomplete information, and whole categories of assistance that have been omitted from the system.
 If the federal government doesn’t collect the right information and ensure it is complete and accurate, it will be nearly impossible to review whether federal funds — taxpayer dollars — are being spent wisely and effectively.

 Now is a critical time for Congress to act to repair the flaws in the reporting system for federal awards.
-Previous legislation imposed important data standards and established USAspending.gov as a central portal for the public to learn about federal spending.
-Now, new congressional action is needed for a large-scale revitalization of federal spending data that should proceed along three paths: fixing current reporting, filling reporting gaps, and tracking new data points.
+Previous legislation established important data standards and made USAspending.gov the central portal through which the public can learn about federal spending.
+New congressional action is needed for a large-scale revitalization of federal spending data that should proceed along three paths: fixing current reporting, filling reporting gaps, and tracking new data points.

 Step 1: Fix Current Reporting

 USAspending.gov is the primary disclosure portal for federal spending.
 It was created more than a decade ago, and several elements in the reporting system are broken or have never worked as intended.
 The following suggestions will address significant deficiencies in the reporting of federal spending:

 - Establish clear guidelines or minimum requirements for what constitutes an award description.